davidpalves06/CreditSimulator/README.md

 npx @tailwindcss/cli -i source.css -o style.css --watch

 Next steps:
-- Empty fields getting calculated
+- Use and validate all fields on calculation